ProteinsWebTeam/interpro-curator-website/README.md

+# :warning: deprecated

+The curator website has been merged with [Pronto](https://github.com/ProteinsWebTeam/pronto), therefore this repository is unmaintained.

 # InterPro curator website

 The repository contains the code for the website that aims to replace the curator version of the InterPro 5.1 website.